Get a free, no obligation personal loan quote with rates as low as 9.90%

 Should You Borrow To Invest In An RRSP?

 When borrowing to invest, it’s all about ensuring that the returns outweigh the cost to borrow.
-And investing in tax havens is a great way to make the most of borrowed funds when investing.
+And investing in tax havens, like a Registered Retirement Savings Plan (RRSP), is a great way to make the most of borrowed funds when investing.
+But in a non-registered account, you can potentially claim capital losses if an investment does poorly.

 Should You Borrow To Invest In A TFSA?

 While you can take advantage of tax deductions for your RRSP contributions, the same does not apply with a TFSA.
-If you borrow money for the purposes of investing in a TFSA, you won’t be able to write off the interest payments from your taxes.
+If you borrow money for the purposes of investing in a TFSA, you won’t be able to deduct your contributions for income tax purposes.
 As such, you’ll want to carefully crunch the numbers and weigh the cost of borrowing versus your investment gains.

 Taking out a loan might not always make sense.
 Here are some scenarios in which it may not be worth it to borrow to invest:

-• You’re in a very low tax bracket.
-One of the biggest benefits of borrowing to invest is the tax savings it provides.
+• You’re In A Very Low Tax Bracket — One of the biggest benefits of borrowing to invest is the tax savings it provides.
+For example, if you can deduct your interest, you can reduce your taxable income and lower your taxes owing.
 However, if you already fall in a low tax bracket, you wouldn’t be saving much, if anything at all.

-• You often make rash decisions.
-When markets drop, how do you typically react?
-If you’re likely to make rash decisions, such as selling everything out of fear of prices dropping even further, you risk wiping out any benefits of taking out a loan to invest.
+• You Often Make Rash Decisions — When markets drop, how do you typically react?
+If you’re likely to make hasty decisions, such as selling everything out of fear of prices dropping even further, you risk wiping out any benefits of taking out a loan to invest.

 Borrowing Money To Invest FAQs